LimeChain/gosemble/docs/2-go-to-wasm.md

 * LLVM is much more powerful as an optimizer.
 * LLVM currently does not support Wasm GC, and GC is not the main focus for LLVM as most languages that utilize it use linear memory - C, C++, Rust, Zig.
-* LLVM is larger in size compared to Binaryen.
+* LLVM creates larger output compared to Binaryen.

 * Binaryen compiles much more quickly.
 * Binaryen does general-purpose optimizations to the wasm that LLVM does not, including whole-program optimizations.
-* Binaryen is smaller in size compared to LLVM.
 * Binaryen is a better choice for languages with GC, which intend to compile to Wasm GC.
 Additionally, it will support compilation from Wasm GC to Wasm MVP, as a polyfill, though the opposite will not be possible.
 * In case Polkadot's wasm target switches to Wasm GC, having Binaryen as a compiler backend will have support for that, as the developers behind it are from WebAssembly organisation.